mehtavandit/DataFusion/README.md

 - Applied data validation steps, such as null checks and data type conversions.
 - Cleaned data by handling missing values, removing duplicates, and standardizing formats.
-- Joined multiple tables (e.g., SalesOrder with Customer and OrderDetails) to create a comprehensive view of the sales pipeline.
+- Joined multiple tables to create a comprehensive view of the sales pipeline.

 #### Storing Transformed Data:

-- After the transformation, the data is stored in the **Silver Layer** (for cleaned data) and **Gold Layer** (for aggregated or business-valuable data) in ADLS Gen2, which enables efficient querying in downstream systems.
+- After the transformation, the data is stored in the **Silver Layer** (for cleaned data) and **Gold Layer** (for aggregated data) within ADLS Gen2.
+This enables efficient querying and incremental updates in downstream systems.
+- **Data in the Silver and Gold Layers is stored in Delta format**, allowing for versioning, ACID transactions, and optimized performance during querying and further transformation.

 ### 4. Data Loading and Querying